appscode/blog/content/post/stash-v2023.05.31/index.md

 ### Enhancements

 #### Automatic Storage Size Calculation for Elasticsearch Backup and Restore
-We have introduced a new feature to enhance the convenience of Elasticsearch backup and restore by enabling automatic calculation of the storage limit for the interim volume template.
-Now, you have the option to leave the resources field empty, and Stash will handle the calculation process for you.
-Here's an example of how to utilize this functionality:
+We have introduced a new feature to simplify the Elasticsearch backup and restore process by automatically calculating the storage limit for the interim PVC.
+Now, you have the option to leave the resources field empty, and Stash will handle the calculation for you.
+This is support for Elasticsearch 7.15+ and Opensearch v1.x and 2.x.
+Stash wil calculate the PVC size by summing up the size of the ES indices and adding a 20% buffer for safety.
+The minimum interim PVC size will be 1 GiB.
+The PVC size will be stored as part of the snapshot and will be used by the restore process automatically if no storage limit is set in a RestoreSession object.
+Below is an example of how to take advantage of this feature:

 ```yaml
 interimVolumeTemplate: